Brunni132/vdp16-samples/README.md

 vdp.writePaletteMemory(0, 0, 1, 1, colors);
 ```

-Note that the backdrop color **is not affected by color swap**.
-It stays solid on the whole screen.
-If you want to affect the background color, you may take the rear-most background layer and set a `LineColorArray` that targets the color 0 of its palette.
+Note: you can create a gradient affecting the backdrop by setting up a `LineColorArray` that targets the color 0 of palette no 0.

 `configBackgroundTransparency(opts: {op: TransparencyConfigOperation, blendSrc: number|string, blendDst: number|string})`